mui/material-ui/docs/src/pages/careers/senior-designer.md

 - Understand how your role fits into the organization and get acquainted with team members and processes
 - Learn about MUI's products, business, goals, and how users experience the MUI ecosystem
-- Possibly your first contribution to either MUI Core or MUI X on a self-contained, small, problem
+- Make your first contribution to either MUI Core or MUI X on an approachable, simple problem

 ### What you'll do in your first 3 months

 - Conduct one-on-one user interviews with community members
 - Review and give feedback to work from other designers on the team
-- Understand the MUI Core and MUI X libraries patterns to improve existing components' UX & UI
+- Understand the MUI Core and MUI X library patterns to improve existing components' UX & UI
-- Open your first PR improving existing components documentation or straight-forward demo design improvement
+- Open your first PR improving documentation or demos

 ### What you'll do in your first 6 months

 - Design a new component for one of the MUI Core libraries from scratch in partnership with a developer
-- Design new templates for either Joy UI or Material UI and also support their implementation
+- Design new templates for either Joy UI or Material UI and support their implementation
 - Review new Figma Design kit versions and coordinate their next release

 ### What you'll have done in your first year